RobertAlbus/fishtank-poker/README.md

     filter out hands that are not tied

-    filter hands for highest card-value for histogram\[i]
+    filter hands for highest card-value for each histogram

     recurse until 1 contender left or histograms are entirely identical